hcoles/pitest-site/quickstart/basic_concepts.markdown

 **mutants**.
 These are Java classes which contain a mutation (or fault) which should make them behave differently from the unmutated class.

-PIT will then run your tests using this mutant instead of the umutated class.
+PIT will then run your tests using this mutant instead of the unmutated class.
 An effective set of tests should fail in the presence of the mutant.

 ## Equivalent Mutations